Serenity0204/Contact-Management-System/README.md

 6. Enter 6 to show the instruction.
 7. Enter 7 to clear the contact list.
 8. Enter 0 to exit.

-How to run the file:
-1. Download the zip.
-2. Extract the file.
-3. Go to Contact-Management-System-main -> Contact Management System -> Debug -> Contact Management System.exe